cdl-geneseo/geneseo-dictionary/E/East-Bumblefuck.md

 # East Bumblefuck

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : East Bumblefuck

 Created by  Unknown User (jfw3), last modified on Sep 09, 2008

 noun 1.
 Middle of nowhere; &quot;All the spaces in Lot H were taken, so I am out in East Bumblefuck.&quot; Also: Bumblefuck